tldr-pages/tldr/pages/common/youtube-viewer.md

 `youtube-viewer --player={{vlc}} {{https://youtube.com/watch?v=1dastnond}}`

-- Get to a search prompt and play the video that is selected in 720p:
+- Get to a search prompt and play the selected video in 720p:

 `youtube-viewer -7`